All Products

 2. Calculate the value N of the new instance configurations.

 The instance lifecycle remains unchanged before and after the downgrade.
 You can use the new instance configurations only for the remaining 20 days of the instance subscription period.
-The following formula is used to calculate N: N = USD 0.5 per day × 20 days = USD 10.
+N is calculated by using the following formula: N = USD 0.5 per day × 20 days = USD 10.

 3. Calculate the refundable amount.